kellsaro/docs/docs/flow.md

   2. Converter: There may be flows that do not have an associated endpoint in its operation or don't request any petition outside Cenit, it refers to a transformation between two data in Cenit internally, in which we will perform a set of actions based on information that already we have stored in Cenit.
   3. Export/Translator: It refers to a flow where the data is transform in a translator wich result is export while a POST/UPDATE/DELETE petition to a API.

->For more detail of how to do a basic integration go to [Basic Cenit Integrations Section](markdown.md)
+>For more detail of how to do a basic integration go to [Basic Cenit Integrations Section](generic_view.md)
 ## Add New

 For creating a flow you must have in mind what events, translators, algorithms, and data will be related in a petition while a webhook/resource.
 Create a translator, involves 3 fundamental steps in the wizard form: “Select the translator”, “Select the webhook” and “Save and done”.

-> For view the generic elements in a form go to [Generic Form Actions Section](generic-action_form.md)
+> For view the generic elements in a form go to [Generic Cenit Process Section](generic-action_form.md)

 ![Create Flow](https://user-images.githubusercontent.com/30662690/63459028-d9e2e000-c421-11e9-82c8-1ebfb5f2c61e.png)